Revolving Line of Credit vs. Revolving Credit: What’s The Difference?

 Revolving Credit vs. Line of Credit: It’s Your Choice

 A line of credit and revolving credit are not the same as a traditional loan.
 With most installment loans, like mortgages or auto financing, you must specify what your money will be used for in advance.
-However, with lines of credit or revolving credit, it’s different—you can use this type of funding however you want!
+However, with lines of credit or revolving credit, it’s different—you can use this type of funding as you see fit.
 Revolving credit lines also do not require predetermined monthly payments.

-Line of credit payments tend to be a bit more unpredictable.
+Line of credit payments tend to be somewhat unpredictable.
 A line of credit allows you to draw funds up to a specific limit with no additional fees or costs until you start tapping into it for funds.
-Your regular monthly installments will go towards paying back what was borrowed and any applicable interest charges incurred along the way.
+Your regular monthly installments will be applied towards repaying the borrowed amount and any applicable interest charges incurred during the repayment period.

-Secured credit accounts, such as a home loan or car loan, offer lower rates than unsecured lines of credit.
+Secured credit accounts, such as home loans or car loans, typically offer lower rates than unsecured lines of credit.
 Lowering the rate for secured credit transactions can save you thousands in lifetime costs and allow refinancing options that are unavailable to those with an unpaid balance on their account.

 If you’re planning to make a one-time purchase, consider opening an installment loan instead of applying for unsecured lines of credit.
-Suppose your goal is permanent debt consolidation or building equity in something like real estate over time.
-In that case, loans tailored to purchases such as homes and cars are often better than borrowing against old debts with new ones at higher rates.
+Suppose your goal is to achieve permanent debt consolidation or build equity in something like real estate over time.
+In that case, loans tailored to purchases such as cars and homes are often better than borrowing against old debts with new ones at higher rates.